kubernetes-sigs/kustomize/docs/glossary.md

 >      kubectl apply -f -
 > ```

-Usage of the base is implicit (the overlay's kustomization points to the base).
+Usage of the base is implicit - the overlay's kustomization points to the base.

-An overlay may act as a base to another overlay.

 ## package